jhstaudacher/MonteCarloCooperativeGames/MonteCarloCooperativeGames/README.md

     - **For the roxygen comment**:
     - Use: `#' @template cites/FILE_NAME` and
       `#' @templateVar FILE_NAME_P pp. PAGE_NUMBER_OR_RANGE`
-  - `@examples` (Required): Provide one or multiple examples of how the function can be used.
+  - `@examples` (Required on exported functions): Provide one or multiple examples of how the function can be used.
+    - On non exported functions, write tests instead.
     - They should be as short as possible, while still using the function in a realistic and authentic way.
 They must run **without** errors and sideeffects (change the environment,